-DataStream is an online platform for sharing information about freshwater health.
+DataStream is an open data platform for sharing information about freshwater health.
 It allows users to access, visualize and download full water quality datasets collected by communities and researchers throughout three regional hubs in the Mackenzie River Basin, Lake Winnipeg watershed and across Atlantic Canada.

 International Crops Research Institute for the Semi-Arid Tropics Dataverse